Wonky Word Wednesdays: Tribal Consultation

 Today, Montana is conducting its tribal consultation in Helena to discuss the soon-to-be-submitted waiver to give tens of thousands of Montanans access to affordable health care.
-You can view the Department of Health & Human Services invitation to the tribal consultation here.
+You can view the Department of Health & Human Services invitation to the tribal consultation here

 In the past, states that have failed to properly follow the tribal consultation requirements have been met with disapproval either from CMS or from tribal leaders and their advocates.
 It is important for states to know that inadequate consultation could potentially hinder a state’s waiver approval.
 An example of this consequence include a letter from the New Mexico Center on Law and Poverty

 In 2013, CMS released a report on tribal consultation best practices, which included formal tribal health consultation policy examples from Washington, Oregon, and Minnesota.
 Here is the report summary of successes and challenges: